 Correlation is used to test relationships between quantitative variables and categorical variables.
 Unlike covariance, correlation tells us how strong the relationship is between two variables.
 The value of correlation between two variables ranges from -1 to +1.

-The -1 value represents a high negative correlation, i.e., if the value in one variable increases, then the value in the other variable will highly decrease.
+The -1 value represents a high negative correlation, i.e., if the value in one variable increases, then the value in the other variable will drastically decrease.
 Similarly, +1 means a positive correlation, and here, an increase in one variable will lead to an increase in the other.
 Whereas, 0 means there is no correlation.

 If two variables are strongly correlated, then they may have a negative impact on the statistical model, and one of them must be dropped.

-Next up on this top Statistics Interview Questions and answers blog, let us take a look at the intermediate set of questions.
+Next up on this top Statistics Interview Questions and Answers blog, let us take a look at the intermediate set of questions.

 Intermediate Interview Questions

 A left-skewed distribution is one where the left tail is longer than that of the right tail.
 Here, it is important to note that the mean < median < mode.

 Similarly, a right-skewed distribution is one where the right tail is longer than the left one.
 But, here mean > median > mode.